huggingface/optimum-benchmark/README.md

 This will run the benchmark using the configuration in [`examples/pytorch_bert.yaml`](examples/pytorch_bert.yaml) and store the results in `runs/pytorch_bert`.

-The result files are `benchmark_report.json`, the program's logs `cli.log` and the configuration that's been used `experiment_config.json`, including backend, launcher, benchmark and environment information.
+The result files are `benchmark_report.json`, the program's logs `cli.log` and the configuration that's been used `benchmark_config.json`, including backend, launcher, scenario and environment information.

 <details>
 <summary>Advanced CLI options</summary>